motion/orbit/notes/next.md

 # next

+- showing sync status:
+  - make a SyncStatusStore that takes a setting
+  - ask umed: how to get all JobRepository.Syncer types
+  - in Setting panes show status at bottom or top
 - typing while focused on a peek:
   - reset index to 0 not -1, keeps the peek open as you filter things
 - doesnt follow monitor on add new monitor